e-cordel/ecordel-restapi/README.md

 You can run with maven

-    mvn spring-boot:run
+    mvn spring-boot:run -Dspring-boot.run.profiles=local

-or, you can run with docker if you already hava a image
+or, you can run with docker if you already have an image

     docker container run --name ecordel --rm -p 8080:8080 ecordel-restapi:1